 - PSAT/NMSQT Preliminary SAT/ National Merit Qualifying Test (C.E.E.B.
 Test) Given in October to high school sophomores and juniors (lower and Upper Mids).
 Similar format to the redesigned SAT Reasoning.
 Useful as an indicator of SAT scores and/or test practice.
 The basis of some merit scholarships.
 Source of some college mailings. - 2.
 SAT Three hours (plus an optional, 50- minute essay which all Hotchkiss students should take).
-Its three sections comprise: 1.
-Evidence-Based Reading and Writing (composed of a Reading Test and a Writing and Language Test); 2.
-Math; and 3.
-Essay (optional, but Hotchkiss students should take it with writing at least once). - 3.
-SAT Subject Tests One-hour tests measuring knowledge and ability to apply that knowledge in specific subject areas.
-Three tests are possible to take on one test date.
-With the recent changes to the structure of the SAT Reasoning Test and the deletion of the SAT Subject Test in writing, some four-year colleges will now require two subject tests.
-Please check the individual school's testing policy on its college website.
-The SAT subject tests are offered on several dates during the year, usually but not always when SAT Reasoning Tests are offered.
-Tests are given in American history, biology, chemistry, Chinese, French, German, Hebrew, Italian, Latin, literature, mathematics level I, mathematics level IC, mathematics level IIC, physics, Spanish, and world history.
-Language with listening subject tests are only offered in November. - 4.
+Its two sections comprise: 1.
+Evidence-Based Reading and Writing (composed of a Reading Test and a Writing and Language Test), and 2.
+Math. - 3.
+SAT Subject Tests No longer offered or required for applications. - 4.
 ACT American College Testing Program (ACT Test Program) Four 35-50 minute tests in academic areas of English usage, mathematics, social science reading, natural science reasoning.
 Four separate scores plus a composite score averaging the tests.
-There is also an additional writing section which most colleges require, so take it!
-Accepted as an alternative to the SAT test, and sometimes as an alternative to SAT Subject Tests as well.
-Hotchkiss is not a test site for these tests, but we can provide information about them.
-There is also information at act.org.
-Students choosing to take the ACT should register for the optional writing segment of this test at least once. - AP Advanced Placement Tests (C.E.E.B.
+There is also an additional writing section which most colleges do not require, so we recommnet taking the test without writing.
+(Students considering West Point would take ACT with writing.) - 5.
+AP Advanced Placement Tests (C.E.E.B.
 Test Program) Three hour examinations based on full-year college level course in high school.
-Used at some schools for college credit and placement. - 6.
-TOEFL Test of English as a Foreign Language Required by many colleges, the TOEFL is used to evaluate the English proficiency of people whose native language is not English.
+Used at some schools for college credit and placement.

+6. TOEFL - Test of English as a Foreign Language Required by many colleges, the TOEFL is used to evaluate the English proficiency of people whose native language is not English.
 Since 1998, the TOEFL has been administered in the United States by computer at testing centers across the country.
 Because many of the test centers are at least one hour from Hotchkiss, we encourage students to take this test at home during the summer before their senior year.
 Students can also take this test during vacations or on a weekend to New York or Boston.
 TOEFL Information Bulletins are available in the College Office.
 In light of COVID-19, the TOEFL may not be accessible to some students.
 Students should consider taking the Duolingo, and online assessment.
-Go to: englishtest.duolingo.com to access the test and see the range of school stha taccept it.
+Go to: www.englishtest.duolin-go.com to access the test and see the range of school that accept it.